-The Oregon State International Film Festival was founded by faculty members at Oregon State University.
-A curated festival, OSIFF presents award-winning films from across the globe, many of which premiere at Berlinale, Cannes, and Sundance.
-OSIFF also regularly screens world premieres, US premieres, and west coast premieres.
+The Oregon International Film Festival, formerly known as Oregon State International Film Festival, was founded by film enthusiasts teaching international cinemas at Oregon State University.
+A curated festival, OIFF presents award-winning films from across the globe, many of which premiere at Berlinale, Cannes, and Sundance.
+OIFF also regularly screens world premieres, US premieres, and west coast premieres.

-In order to be considered, submissions must be by a woman or a filmmaker identifying as a woman AND:
+In order to be considered, submissions had to be by a woman or a filmmaker identifying as a woman AND:

 a) be in a language other than English (with English subtitles), OR

 b) be filmed in a country outside of the United States, OR

 c) include an explanation regarding how the submitted film qualifies as "international."